 Looking for some spooky or delicious inspiration as Hallowe'en creeps up on us this October?
-Then here are my Top 10 Halloween Macaron From fun, surprise flavours, easy creative ideas, to simple Autumn or Fall flavours.
+Be inspired by my Top 10 Halloween macaron ideas.
+From fun, easy creative ideas, delicious fall macaron flavours to the downright surprising.
 So take your pick and join the party!

 Top 10 Halloween Macaron Ideas

 It's funny.
 Every year the French become a little more accustomed to Hallowe'en.
 When I arrived here in 1992, it was a total non-event.
-Gradually, however, over the years with tourism, Autumnal shop windows have been embracing the Hallowe'en spirit too.
+However, over the years with tourism, Parisian shop windows in the fall have gradually been increasing their creative spirit (get it?) with Halloween ideas.
 We're seeing marzipan and chocolate pumpkins with the odd spider lurking around.

-Perhaps my biggest surprise was last year, when our local fromagerie cheese shop in Saint-Germain-en-Laye put out a life-size witch who, whenever was touched, would hackle.
-Even the buffiest of teenagers who past were spooked.
-It was far from cheesy!
+Perhaps my biggest surprise was last year, when our local fromagerie (cheese shop) in Saint-Germain-en-Laye put out a life-size witch who, whenever was touched, would hackle.
+Even the most macho of teenagers who past were spooked - far from cheesy!

 Mini and regular smarties are great for making quick and easy edible eyes.
 Create a one-eyed monster's bloodshot look using black and pink edible pens.